tocco/tocco-docs/devops/internal_servers/edge.rst

    .. note::

-      The VirtIO network device won't work for windows because it doesn't have installed the dirvers.
+      The VirtIO network device won't work for windows because it doesn't have installed the drivers.
 That's why we have to install them manually.

 #.
 At this moment you should have successfully created a new VM.
-It should appear on the left side by the other VM's
+It should appear on the left side by the other VMs
-   For the next step we need to command line again.
-We have to replace to mock image with the windows edge image.
+   For the next step we need the command line again.
+We have to replace the mock image with the windows edge image.

    .. code::